 - It also creates opportunities for networking with other professionals in the industry, which may lead to referrals and additional business opportunities.

-- Also, a good reputation may help secure better settlements or court decisions if the case goes to trial.
+- Also, when it comes to divorce cases, having a competent and experienced lawyer specializing in family law, such as a good divorce lawyer, can greatly contribute to a positive reputation, which in turn may help secure better settlements or court decisions if the case goes to trial.

 Factors that Affect a Lawyer’s Reputation